isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Pathway annotations data has been loaded from multiple ENSEMBL to All pathways mapping workflows from REACTOME, Badar Lab's EnrichmentMap workflow, and WikiPathways.

+Related Genome Ontology data is provided by the GO Consortium  and the Gene Ontology Resource.

 Processed -Omics Data
 ======================